MarcoLorenzoCampo/AbbondanzaCampoDe-Luca/README.md

-# e-Mall – e-Mobility for All - Software Engineering 2 Project - A.Y.
+# e-Mall: e-Mobility for All - Software Engineering 2 Project - A.Y.
 2022-2023

 e-Mall is a Requirement Engineering and Design Project realized for the Software Engineering 2 course at Politecnico di Milano.
 Requirement analysis and design choices for this project are described inside the released documents: